nemac/drutils/README.md

 `makesite` takes care of creating a MySql datbase and user for the site, and in order to be able to do that, it needs access to a MySql user account that has the permission to create databases and users, and to grant privileges.
-By default, if there is no `--dbsu=USER:PASSWORD` option given, `makesite` examines the environment variables DRUTILS_DB_SU and DRUTILS_DB_SU_PW, which should be the account username and password, respectively.
-If the `--dbsu=USER:PASSWORD` option is present, the username and password are taken from it and the environment variables are ignored.
+If the `--dbsu=USER:PASSWORD` option is present, `makesite` uses the username and password from it.
+If the `--dbsu=USER:PASSWORD` option is not present, `makesite` looks for the DRUTILS_DB_SU and DRUTILS_DB_SU_PW environment variables; see the "Environment Variables" section below for details.

 `makesite` generates a random password for the site database, and also sets the password for the site's _admin_ user to be the same as the